nathanfanelli/form-practice/README.md

 # form-practice
-This is a HTML5 form that accepts username input and password input.
+This is an HTML5 form that accepts username input and password input.